zengbing15/implement-dapp-doc/docs/rpc-and-transaction.md

 ```

 You may find that there are two objects in the `outputs` that are similar in structure (put aside the `inputs` now).
 You got it!
-This is called `Cell` which is the best design about Nervos CKB!
+This is called `Cell` which is the best design in Nervos CKB!

 ### Cell